All pages

 Description

 Returns NULL if expr1 = expr2 is true, otherwise returns expr1.
-This is the same as CASE WHEN expr1 = expr2 THEN NULL ELSE expr1 END.
+This is the same as WHEN expr1 = expr2 THEN NULL ELSE expr1 END.

 Examples